Westfield Old Orchard: History

-The shopping center was completely redesigned in the 1990s, with the opening of the Nordstrom department store on October 7, 1994 and Bloomingdale's, Abercrombie & Fitch, Ann Taylor, Cache, FAO Schwarz, The Limited, Record Town, Talbot's and Victoria's Secret in September 1995.
+The shopping center was completely redesigned in the 1990s, with the opening of the Nordstrom department store on October 7, 1994 and Bloomingdale's, Abercrombie & Fitch, Ann Taylor, Cache, FAO Schwarz, a new The Limited store, Record Town, Talbots and Victoria's Secret in September 1995.
 Three months later, Pottery Barn opened to the public.
-That same year, a five-story parking garage and a movie theatre were added.
+That same year, a five-story parking garage, a food court and a movie theater were added.
+The Old Orchard Center remained an open-air shopping mall and was not enclosed unlike other malls.

+In 2002, Westfield Group purchased the mall, and it was renamed Westfield Shoppingtown Old Orchard.
+The name was shortened to Westfield Old Orchard in June 2005.

-In 2004, Toms Price Furniture opened to guests.
-In 2005, Foot Locker and Cold Stone Creamery opened for the first time.
-In June of that same year, Saks Fifth Avenue closed and during the following year, it was demolished in an effort to scale the mall down and more renovations began in the process.
-Marshall Field's was officially renamed Macy's on September 9, 2006.
+In 2004, Toms Price Furniture opened.
+In 2005, Foot Locker renovated its store, and Cold Stone Creamery opened.
+In June 2005, Saks Fifth Avenue closed.
+It was demolished in 2006, in an effort to scale the mall down.
+More renovations began during this time.
+Marshall Field's became Macy's on September 9, 2006.

-Old Orchard underwent a $50 million expansion and renovation and reopened in late 2007.
+Old Orchard underwent a $50 million expansion and renovation, and reopened in late 2007.
 On October 4, 2008, ZARA opened its doors for the first time.

 Old Orchard is referenced by name in Mean Girls, which takes place in the North Shore neighborhoods north of the city of Chicago.
 However, in the film the mall is shown as being an enclosed center.
 This is because the scenes were actually filmed at Sherway Gardens in Toronto, Ontario, Canada.

+In 2014, Uncle Julio's opened to the public.
 Buffalo Wild Wings opened in 2015.

-In December 2017, it was announced that the Lord & Taylor location at the mall would be closing.

-After 27 years of operation, the Barnes & Noble Westfield Old Orchard location officially ceased operations on December 24, 2021.
-It reopened in a new location in the mall a year later.
+That same year on September 9, Shake Shack would open.

+In December 2017, Lord & Taylor announced that they would close their store.
+The previous Lord & Taylor store is planned for reconstruction as part of a future enhanced development including additional retail, an outdoor plaza, and residences.

+In November 2021, Barnes & Noble announced that it would be permanently closing their store in this location after Unibail-Rodamco-Westfield did not renew the store's lease.
+A year later, Barnes & Noble opened a new store in a new location, formerly occupied by Toms Price Furniture.

-In August 2022, it was announced that Bloomingdale's will be closing in fall 2022 and opening a small-format store called Bloomie's, occupying the old Barnes & Noble space.
-Bloomingdale’s will be demolished and replaced with about 350 apartments and a town square for events.
+In August 2022, it was announced that Bloomingdale's would close their anchor store and open a smaller store format called Bloomie's in the location of the former Barnes & Noble.
+The previous Bloomingdale’s anchor store will be replaced with about 350 apartments and a town square for events.

+By 2023, Westfield Old Orchard announced several new additions, including Psycho Bunny, Tory Burch, Rodd & Gunn, Louis Vuitton, Fabletics, as well as new medical office space.
+It also announced that the former Lord & Taylor anchor store would be replaced by Arhaus, Puttshack, and a relocation of the existing ZARA store.

+Arhaus, Puttshack, and ZARA are expected to open sometime in 2024.
+Development of new residences, restaurants, office buildings, medical spaces, wellness facilities, and outdoor facilities started in 2024 and is expected to be complete and opened in 2026.